christianparpart/x0/docs/director.md

 # Service Overloading

-If the server receives more request than any *active* and *online* marked backend can currently handle, *online* *standby* backends are used to take over.
+If the server receives more requests than any *online* *active* marked backend can currently handle, *online* *standby* marked backends are used to take over.

-If even no *online* *standby* backend is free to serve the incoming request, the request gets queued and is processed either as soon as a backend becomes available again, or its client receives a timeout response if no backend became available in time.
+If even no *online* *standby* marked backend is available to serve the incoming request, it gets queued and is processed either as soon as a backend becomes available again, or its client receives a timeout response if no backend became available in time.

-If the queue becomes full, the server responds with a 503 (Service Unavailable) response.
+If the queue becomes full, with a per-director set limit, the server responds with a 503 (Service Unavailable) reply.

 # Failure and Recovery